webpack/webpack.js.org/src/content/guides/asset-modules.md

 - `asset/source` exports the source code of the asset.
 Previously achievable by using `raw-loader`.
 - `asset` automatically chooses between exporting a data URI and emitting a separate file.
 Previously achievable by using `url-loader` with asset size limit.

-When using the old assets loaders (i.e. `file-loader`/`url-loader`/`raw-loader`) in webpack 5 you might want to exclude them from the assets module processing to prevent asset duplication.
-This can be done by overriding the asset configuration for that asset type by setting it's module type to 'javascript/auto'.
+When using the old assets loaders (i.e. `file-loader`/`url-loader`/`raw-loader`) along with Asset Module in webpack 5, you might want to stop Asset Module from processing your assets again as that would result in asset duplication.
+This can be done by setting asset's module type to `'javascript/auto'`.
 ``` diff
 module.exports = {
   module: {